||Derived Corpora and Counts

 output in the form of sentences of child directed speech (CDS).

-- Pearl_Sprouse Corpus: This corpus, contributed by Lisa Pearl and Jon Sprouse,
+- Pearl_Sprouse Corpus: Lisa Pearl and Jon Sprouse contributed this corpus of

-- Polish IDS: Luc Borota's phonological transcription of
+- Polish IDS: Luc Borota contributed this corpus of phonological transcriptions of

 the Infant-Directed Speech in the Polish segments of CHILDES.